-Two weeks ago while visiting Mikhail Miller in his studio at 809, he showed me this enormous greenhouse two doors down that I must have walked by many times before and never noticed.
-I knew right there that this was the space I wanted to bring into focus.
-It had intrigue and the materials to work with.
-The structure had arched ceilings that provided plenty of natural light, as well as having a concrete sub basement that felt like a mine shaft.
+Two weeks ago, while visiting Mikhail Miller in his studio at 809 [former artspace], he pointed out an enormous greenhouse two doors down.
+I must have walked by many times before and never noticed.
+I knew right there that this was a space I wanted to bring into focus.
+It had intrigue and so much material was already contained within.
+The structure had arched ceilings that provided plenty of natural light, as well as a concrete sub basement that felt like a mine shaft.

-After negotiating the use of the space, John Webster the original builder and owner of the greenhouse stopped by and I learned that he would grow food all year round, piping in hot water from the house boiler.
-He would grow seedlings in the greenhouse and move them to a farm where they would grow to maturity and then get donated to charity.
+After negotiating the use of the space, John Webster, the original builder and owner of the greenhouse, stopped by and I learned that he get food year round, piping in hot water from the house boiler.
+He would grow seedlings in the greenhouse and move them to a farm where they would grow to maturity and then be donated to charity.
 It became my focus to pay homage to a place that provided so much growth, and once again transform it into a lively environment before it’s demolition.

-The process began with tearing up the existing structures (shelves/planters) and mining materials from the concrete underbelly in order to cache the usable material suitable for my needs.
+The process began with tearing up the existing structures (shelves/planters) and mining materials from the concrete underbelly in order to cache the what was useable.
 As I broke down the material my idea shifted into what it exists as now; a giant tree house that contains a mezzanine platform that opens up to the outside.
-The night when I cut a hole into the back wall I felt instantly more connected to the neighbouring houses, and when the platform was installed there was no hiding the fact that this mark drew new attention to the greenhouse.
+The night I cut a hole into the back wall I felt instantly more connected to the neighbouring houses, and when the platform was installed there was no hiding the fact that this mark drew new attention to the greenhouse.

 Materials: planter boards, dirt, discarded christmas trees, various materials found in the greenhouse.